S54 Vanos Procedure

 Note: Rebuilt solenoid coil pack includes Vanos oil pressure restrictor O-rings.

-$300 core charge (deposit) is refunded upon return of original undamaged solenoid coil pack to Beisan Systems within 90 days of purchase date.
+Beisan Systems will refund the $300 core charge (deposit) if you return the original undamaged solenoid coil pack within 90 days of the purchase date.

-Coil pack should be wrapped to protect from damage.
+Wrap the coil pack to protect it from damage.

 Include name and date on purchase transaction in return package.